textflint/textflint/README.md

 The general workflow of TextFlint is displayed above.
 Evaluation of target models could be devided into three steps:

-1. For input preparation, the original dataset for testing, which is to be loaded by `Dataset`, should be firstly formatted as a series of `JSON` objects.
-TextFlint configuration is specified by `Config`.
+1. For input preparation, the original dataset for testing, which is to be loaded by `Dataset`, should be firstly formatted as a series of `JSON` objects. textflint configuration is specified by `Config`.
 Target model is also loaded as `FlintModel`.
 2. In adversarial sample generation, multi-perspective transformations (i.e., `Transformation`,`Subpopulation` and `AttackRecipe`), are performed on `Dataset` to generate transformed samples.
 Besides, to ensure semantic and grammatical correctness of transformed samples, `Validator` calculates confidence of each sample to filter out unacceptable samples.
 3. Lastly, `Analyzer` collects evaluation results and `ReportGenerator` automatically generates a comprehensive report of model robustness.